-CARE OF SCHOOL PROPERTY (It's about respect.
-This is YOUR building!)
+CARE OF SCHOOL PROPERTY (It's about respect.)

-Students shall help maintain the school environment, preserve school property and exercise care while using school facilities.
-Vandalism or direct misuse of the school campus or its property may result in before and/or afterschool consequences.
+Students shall help maintain the school environment, preserve school property, and exercise care while using school facilities.
+Vandalism or direct misuse of the school campus or its property may result in before and/or after school consequences.